 Risk Analysis

 The following table outlines key risks associated with enCore Energy Corp.
 (EU) and Denison Mines Corp.
-(DNN):
+(DNN) as of the most recent fiscal year.

 | Metric | enCore Energy Corp.
 (EU) | Denison Mines Corp.
 (DNN) |